 Automatic investing involves giving a finance app permission to regularly invest your spare change or small amounts of money into the stock market.
 Automatic investment apps use their technology to estimate how much you can afford to invest and automatically invest it for you.

-Automatic investing apps could be right for you if:
+Automatic investing apps could be right for you if you:

 Here are some advantages of automatic investing apps: